jaydenaleung/astrotrackerH1/README.md

 After conducting some research, I found out that a star tracker was one of the most necessary tools to take better pictures of the night sky.
 Unfortunately, they were all priced around $500 USD - a hefty investment.
 Building a star tracker would allow me to combine my passions and achieve a more cost-effective solution at the same time.

-In your GitHub README.md file:
-A BOM in table format at the end of the README

 # Why This Is Worth Ten Points
-This star tracker isn't just any star tracker or equatorial mount - it adds many more complex features that empower young photographers on a budget like myself in pursuing astrophotography.
+This star tracker isn't just any star tracker or equatorial mount - it adds many more complex features that empower young photographers on a budget, like myself, to pursue astrophotography.
+Fundamentally, the project is already as mechanically complex as a six-point project without all of the additional features.
+The time spent building intricate features into the mechanical model, custom footprints into the PCB, and special features into the firmware truly takes this project above and beyond the guidelines for a six-point project.
+Not only did I pay attention to the detail and precision needed for such a device with the bubble level, high reduction ratios, and microstepping, but I also considered what would take this above its minimum viable product by adding complex logic for auto-alignment, a balancing counterweight to increase control, and an intuitive LCD user interface controlled with standard pushbuttons.
+Being able to connect all the electrical components on a single, thought-out PCB and the firmware logic for tracking and auto-alignment indeed also makes this project electrically and computationally complex.
+Furthermore, I was able to achieve all of these features for under $300 USD when most market star trackers cost about $500 USD.
+Finally, I spent a ton of time perfecting every detail and feature, putting in almost sixty hours *before* building it (while the recommended minimum time spent for a ten-point project is fifty hours).

 # **Bill of Materials (BOM):**